Papertrailhack/Papertrailhack/README.md

 - Detection engineering with Zeek, Splunk, and Suricata
 - Scripting automation with Python (packet analysis, tooling)
 - Real-world simulation using TryHackMe & custom lab environments
-- Preparing for CompTIA Security+ and Pentest+ certifications

 ---